ledimestari/homeassistant-storj-integration/README.md

 # Homeassistant Storj Node statistics

-A custom homeassistant integration to read statistics from a storj storage node using json data provided by the node.
+A custom homeassistant integration ```storj_node_statistics``` to read statistics from a storj storage node using json data provided by the node.

 ## Example card